adepegba-rachael/Spotify-Wrapped-2025-Analysis/README.md

 ### 🔹 1.
 Top Songs & Artists

-* A small number of artists dominate total streams
+* The song titled "Die with a smile" by Lady Gaga and Bruno Mars has the highest stream
+* The Top Artist is Sabrina Carpente
 * The United States contributes the highest share of top-performing songs

 ---

 ### 🔹 2.
 Genre Popularity
+s

-* Pop and mainstream genres account for the largest share of total streams
+* Pop had the most streams accounting for 24.23% of total streams
 * Listener preferences remain concentrated around widely accessible genres

 ---